Parabeac/parabeac_core/WINDOWS_SETUP.md

 15. And for debugging, later on, we need the platform-tools: `sdkmanager "platform-tools"`

 Now, time for Flutter.
-Flutter uses the snap package manager, sadly this doesn't work in WSL 2 out of the box because of an issue with system at the time of writing.
+Flutter uses the snap package manager, sadly this doesn't work in WSL 2 out of the box because of an issue with systemd at the time of writing.
 So, let's fix it first!

 16. Move back to your home: `cd ~/` and make a repos folder `mkdir repos`